longturn/freeciv21/docs/Contributing/pull-request.rst

 With this in mind, submitting a Pull Request generally entails these steps:

 #.
-Update Local with the lastest from Upstream.
+Update Local with the latest from Upstream.
 #.
 Create a branch from Upstream.
 #.
 Edit files as needed in Local.
 #.
 Push the changes in a commit to Origin.
 #.
 Requesting a Pull Request from Origin to Upstream.

-1. Update Local with the Lastest Updates from Upstream
+1. Update Local with the Latest Updates from Upstream
 ======================================================

 Assuming you are in the appropriate Local directory, issue these commands to get the latest code from